Amund-Fremming/tero-platform/Tasklist.md

 - [x] GenericGameService with GetGame, Typed Search

 **SignalR microservice**
-- [ ] Create C# project with signal installed
+- [x] Create C# project with signal installed
 - [ ] Create a http client for talking to rust
 - [ ] Create api in c# for consuming games from rust
 - [ ] Create or add a cache solution for storing game sessions
 - [ ] Add core game logic in c# project

 **Rust connection to microservice**
-- [ ] Create api in rust for consuming created games in db
+- [x] Create api in rust for consuming created games in db
-- [ ] Create client for talking to C#
+- [x] Create client for talking to C#
-- [ ] Api for storing games to database from c#
+- [x] Api for storing games to database from c#
-- [ ] Api for creation of game, send to c# and client
+- [x] Api for creation of game, send to c# and client
-- [ ] Api for game session creation, send to c# and client
+- [x] Api for game session creation, send to c# and client
+- [ ] Fully tested

 **UniversalService**
 - [ ] Pagination support